-The city of Auburn, located 20 miles south of Seattle, was home to some of the earliest non-Indian settlers in King County.
+The city of Auburn, located 20 miles south of Seattle, was home to some of the earliest non-Native settlers in King County.
 Nestled in a fertile river valley, Auburn has been both a farm community and a center of business and industry for more than 150 years.

 Auburn is located near the original confluence of the Green and White rivers, both of which contain runoff water from the Cascade Mountain range.
-The valley was originally the home of the Skopamish, Smalhkamish, and Stkamish Indian tribes.
+The valley was originally the home of the Skopamish, Smalhkamish, and Stkamish tribes.
 The first outside explorers and traders reached the region in the 1830s.

-White settlers began returning apprehensively to the area.
+Non-Native settlers began returning apprehensively to the area.
 The Neely family, which had been one of the earliest pioneer families, was one of the first to come back.
 Soon, new families started to arrive and a small community formed.
 In 1866, Dr. Levi Ballard set up a medical practice, and later a general store.
 Twenty years later, he and his wife filed the first plat for the town, which was then called Slaughter in honor of the fallen Lieutenant.

 For the next few years, new additions were added and in 1891, the town of Slaughter incorporated.
-Although many older citizens considered the town’s name as a memorial, many newer residents, understandably, felt uncomfortable with it.
+Although many older citizens considered the town’s name as a memorial, many newer residents felt uncomfortable with it.
 It’s not very inviting when your town hotel is referred to as the Slaughter House.
-Within two years, the town was renamed Auburn, taken from the first line of Oliver Goldsmith’s poem, The Deserted Village: “Sweet Auburn!
-Loveliest village of the plain.”
+Within two years, the town was renamed Auburn, taken from the first line of Oliver Goldsmith’s poem, The Deserted Village: "Sweet Auburn!
+Loveliest village of the plain."

 Hop To It

 Auburn had been a bustling center for hop farming, but an aphid infestation in 1890 destroyed practically all of the crops.
 After that the farms were mostly dairy farms and berry farms.
-The land was very fertile, but a continual problem dealt with by farmers was yearly flooding.
+The land was fertile, but a continual problem dealt with by farmers was yearly flooding.
 Logjams would occur on the White River (and also on the Stuck River to the south) which would often redefine the course of the water.

 Sometimes the floods became so severe that farmers would illicitly dynamite the jams in the middle of the night, causing other farmers to get flooded out.
 This feuding between White River and Stuck River farmers continued until 1906, when one of the largest floods diverted most of the water to the Stuck River, leaving the White River’s northern channel dry.
 After that, government engineers stepped in and built a diversion dam, which channeled all of the water along the Stuck River.

 Nevertheless, flooding was still a problem for Auburn farmers up until the Howard Hanson Dam was built in 1962.
-This dam on the Green River, along with the Mud Mountain Dam on the White River provided controlled river management, which left the valley nearly flood-free.
+This dam on the Green River, along with the Mud Mountain Dam on the White River, provided controlled river management, which left the valley nearly flood-free.

 Another impetus to Auburn’s growth was the railroad.
 The Northern Pacific Railroad put a rail line through town in 1883, but it was the Seattle-Tacoma Interurban line that allowed easy access to both cities starting in 1902.
 The Interurban allowed farmers to get their product to the markets within hours after harvest.
 The railroad, along with better roads, caused many new companies to set up business in Auburn, among them the Borden Condensery (which made Borden's Condensed Milk) and the Northern Clay Company.

-Auburn grew through the twentieth century like many American towns.
+Auburn grew through the 20th century like many American towns.
 The 1920s were prosperous for citizens, but the Great Depression of the 1930s left many in need.
 World War II brought great hardship to many local Japanese farmers when they were moved to internment camps and their land taken from them.
 At the same time, local boys were sent to fight in the Pacific, and some died in battle.

 The postwar era was prosperous to Auburn, bringing more businesses and a community college to the city.
-In 1963, The Boeing Company built a large facility to mill sheet metal skin for jet airliners.
+In 1963, The Boeing Company built a facility to mill sheet metal skin for jet airliners.
 As time went on, many farms disappeared as the land was converted to industrial use.
 In the 1990s, a large super-mall was built in the valley, enticing consumers from all over the Puget Sound region.

 Glimpses of the Past